s11ngh/cs317/multiagent/README.md

 #### Hints and Observations

 *   As for your reflex agent evaluation function, you may want to use the reciprocal of important values (such as distance to food) rather than the values themselves.
 *   One way you might want to write your evaluation function is to use a linear combination of features.
 That is, compute values for features about the state that you think are important, and then combine those features by multiplying them by different values and adding the results together.
-You might decide what to multiply each feature by based on how important you think it is.
+You might choose what coefficient to multiply each feature by based on how important you think it is.

 * * *